lucaselliott9/lucaselliott9/README.md

-- 👋 Hi, I’m @lucaselliott9
+- 👋 Hi, I’m Lucas Elliott
 - 👀 I’m interested in ...
-Blockchain
+Blockchain and finance
 - 🌱 I’m currently learning ...
 Solidity and rust
 - 💞️ I’m looking to collaborate on ...
 Building Blockchain Dapps
 - 📫 How to reach me ... eli4990@mylaurier.ca